wouterregter/data-science-portfolio/README.md

 # Data Science Portfolio by Wouter Regter

 I worked on the projects in this portfolio while studying.
-These projects may give an indication of the topics and skills I learned during my studies but likely do not reflect my current proficiency in data science, because of everything I learned after my studies and the projects I was involved in while working.
+These projects may give an indication of the topics and skills I learned during my studies but likely do not reflect my current proficiency in data science that was further developed while working.

 ## 2020-2021